justinwellsstew/myreads/README.md

 ## Setup

-To run this project install it using NPM: cd /myreads
+To run this project install it using NPM:

+- cd /myreads
+- npm install
-$npm install$ npm start
+- npm start

 ## Sources